planningcenter/planningcenter.design/src/articles/media-list.md

 ## List with mixed interactions

 In Services there are lists of Media.
-The items inside can be mixed MP3s, videos, PDFs, etc. We try to handle each media type in the best way but it makes clicking or tapping items unpredictable.
+The items inside can be mixed MP3s, videos, PDFs, etc. We try to handle each media type in the best way, but it makes clicking or tapping items unpredictable.

 ##### Goals